v801/v801.github.io/content/posts/vulnnet-node.md

 ## Mitigation

-Keep Node.js packages up to date or replacing insecure ones.
+Keep Node.js packages up to date or replace insecure ones.
 Don't allow the server to read in user input, like from easily modifiable JSON from cookies.